jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_plannedoutage_commandline.md

 List the connections in the form @{SqlServer="sqlserver1"} where in this example *SqlServer* is the connection type and *sqlserver1* the address of the SQL Server connection.

+The connection types are (case insensitive):

+* sqlserver
+* windows
+* hyperv
+* analysisservices
+* availabilitygroup
+* replication
+* sqlazure
+* vmware
+* unix/linux

 For multiple connections of the same connection type, separate each address with a comma as in @{SqlServer="sqlserver1,sqlserver2"}

 For multiple connections of different connection types, list connections of each type separately as in @{SqlServer="sqlserver1,sqlserver2"; Windows="windows1,windows2"}

 The address of the connection can take the same forms as available in the **Spotlight Client \| Configure Connections \| Properties \| Details \| Address field**.
 For example: the Server Name, Server Instance Name, or IP address.

+{% include note.html content="The -Address command line parameter is required.
+It cannot be empty or null.
+If the address does not exist the command will fail." %}

 {% include note.html content="The -Name command line parameter (used to [List / edit / delete Spotlight Connections][enterprise_connect_commandline]) is not available with the Add-Outage command." %}

 ### -ReoccurenceType value